rickary/Tidy-Sass/README.md

 ```
 //------------------------------------//
-//    !Section-Title
+//  Section-Title
 //------------------------------------//
 ```

-*The __!__ works to allow you to quickly search for a section.
-__!__ is particularly useful if you use Coda 2 as this places a manual bookmark in your code that shows up in the insepctor.*

 Following the title block, I'll then give some more information about the code that follows.
 The examples below are optional, I'll just use them as/when needed.

 ```
 //  Hat Tip:
 //  Attribution/link to the author etc.

 //  Usage:
 //  Explain how the code is used (more useful for Mixins)

 //  Notes:
 //  Anything else
 ```

 Sub-Sections